Starting CB will open a window like this.

 - Close Code – closes the code editor to expand the ‘drawing’ area

-- Run – compiles and uploads the code to your console
+- Run – compiles and uploads the code to your phone

-When the console is not connected, the red ‘Run’ button will turn grey and the indicator will say ‘Nibble disconnected’ with the red dot instead of a green one.
+When the phone is not connected, the red ‘Run’ button will turn grey and the indicator will say ‘Ringo disconnected’ with the red dot instead of a green one.

 While a code you’ve written is being uploaded, a progress bar will appear right below the toolbar which indicates how much data has been compiled/uploaded so far.

-When it reaches 50% it means that the compilation is over and when it reaches 100% it means that the upload to the console is finished.
+When it reaches 50% it means that the compilation is over and when it reaches 100% it means that the upload to the phone is finished.

 - Main code screen – this is where the blocks will appear in the textual format, code words are colored while the regular text is white